Santabo/fortnite-build-manager/README.md

 A CLI tool for managing Fortnite builds, updating configuration files, and launching associated applications like Neonite and Carbon Launcher.

 **Disclaimer:** This is an unofficial tool and is not endorsed by Neonite, Cranium, Fortnite, or Carbon developers.
-Created by FoxStorm1 on Discord and Santabo on GitHub.
+Created by FoxStorm1 on Discord.
 Please do not copy or redistribute this code without permission.

 ## Features